nfe/woo-nfe/README.txt

 == Description ==

-Woo NFe is a WooCommerce extension for issuing invoices using the NFe.io API
+WooCommerce NFe is a WooCommerce extension for issuing invoices using the NFe.io API.

 **Included Translations:**